Loading...

 Working with JSON outputs in SDKs

-The Python and TypeScript SDKs provide helpers that make it easier to work with JSON outputs, including schema transformation, automatic validation, and integration with popular schema libraries.
+The SDKs provide helpers that make it easier to work with JSON outputs, including schema transformation, automatic validation, and integration with popular schema libraries.

 SDK-specific methods